wikimedia/wikimedia-discovery-rainbow/tab_documentation/failure_langproj.md

 Outages and inaccuracies
 ------
 * On 15 January 2016 there was an [issue](https://phabricator.wikimedia.org/T123541) with Avro serialization that prevented data from entering the Hadoop cluster.
 A [patch](https://gerrit.wikimedia.org/r/#/c/264989/) was deployed on 19 January 2016.
 As a result, there are no recorded zero results rates for 01/15-01/19.
 The values you may see on those dates are estimates computed with [statistical models](https://github.com/bearloga/branch/blob/master/zero%20results%20rate%20estimation/report.pdf).
+* '__R__': on 2017-01-01 we started calculating all of Discovery's metrics using a new version of [our data retrieval and processing codebase](https://phabricator.wikimedia.org/diffusion/WDGO/) that we migrated to [Wikimedia Analytics](https://www.mediawiki.org/wiki/Analytics)' [Reportupdater infrastructure](https://wikitech.wikimedia.org/wiki/Analytics/Reportupdater).
+See [T150915](https://phabricator.wikimedia.org/T150915) for more details.

 Questions, bug reports, and feature suggestions
 ------